N-HEDGER/BHISMALAB_META/CH_01_Introduction.md

 We see that from study 1 to study 3, our combined confidence interval width has reduced from 0.8 to 0.47.
 This is an incredibly valuable increase in precision.
 Moreover, the pooled p value has reduced substantially from 0.49 to .0006.

 The take home message here is that meta analysis greatly improves the precision of our parameter estimates.
-The example also illustrates that several studies indicating weak evidence for an effect, when combined, can indicate very strong evidence of an effect.
+The example also illustrates an increase in statistical power - several studies indicating weak evidence for an effect, when combined, can indicate very strong evidence of an effect.